Skip to Main Content

 Try entering your search like this:

-Using the * will catch results that have German Sign Language in them, as well as "deaf education in Germany."
-We used this same tactic on the top box with deaf* which will catch both deaf and deafness.
+Using the * finds words with the root that comes before the * and any endings that follow the *.
+For example, it will catch results that have German Sign Language in them, as well as "deaf education in Germany."
+It works the same with deaf* which will catch both deaf and deafness.